-- Wilson disease, a genetic condition where the body retains too much copper
+- Wilson’s disease, a genetic condition where the body retains too much copper

 In addition to pale stool, other symptoms of liver disease include:

-Anyone under a doctor’s care for liver disease should report any changes to stool color.
+Anyone under a doctor’s care for liver disease should report any changes in stool color.

 Diseases of the pancreas can make it hard for this organ to secrete pancreatic juices into the digestive system.
-This can lead to the food moving too quickly through the gut, causing a pale and fatty-looking stool.
+This can lead to the food moving too quickly through the gut, resulting in a pale and fatty-looking stool.

 Pale stools in children are not necessarily a medical emergency if they occur once and are pale but not white.

-Breastfed babies have light yellowish-brown stools.
-This hue is especially prevalent among babies who have not yet transitioned to solids.
-Once they are eating solids, their stool usually becomes browner.
+Breastfed babies often have light yellowish-brown stools.
+Once they start transitioning to solids, their stool usually becomes browner.

 When the stool is white or very light brown, this can signal a more serious problem, such as cholestasis, a type of liver disease.

-In newborns, cholestasis or any other problem with the liver, gallbladder, or pancreas may be a medical emergency, so a caregiver should call their pediatrician right away.
+In newborns, cholestasis or any other problem with the liver, gallbladder, or pancreas may be a medical emergency.
+A caregiver should call their pediatrician right away.

-If the baby has other symptoms, turns yellow, or appears to be in pain, a caregiver must take them straight to the emergency room.
+If the baby has other symptoms, turns yellow, or appears to be in pain, they must go straight to the emergency room.

 In older children who have no other symptoms, it is usually safe to wait for the next bowel movement.

 White or clay-colored stools during pregnancy usually indicate a problem with the gallbladder, liver, biliary ducts, or pancreas.
-Some women develop a pregnancy-related liver disease called intrahepatic cholestasis of pregnancy.
+Some people develop a pregnancy-related liver disease called cholestasis of pregnancy.